Rogerwlk/42-Piscine/README.md

 # 42-Piscine
-You can see my 42 profile by searching username rwang.
+42 School students can see my 42 profile by searching username rwang.
-You can see all the pdfs in the folder "pdf".
+All the daily homeworks are in the folder "pdf".